Below is the parent manual in it's entirety. You may also view as a PDF for offline viewing and printing.

 Copies of Learning Records may be given to parents by requesting them from their ES as long as the students are enrolled in the school.
 After a student has dropped, the request for any school information needs to go to the IEM office for processing.

 The assignment period is determined by the agreed upon time and frequency of the regular learning record meetings between the ES and the student/parent as stated on the Student Agreement.
-It may not go longer than a 20-day period.
+It may not go longer than a 20 schoolday period.

-During the Learning Record meeting, the assigned ES will evaluate the student's work product and will note the activities and means of assessment/evaluation used (observed, recorded the grades, listened) for each work product.
-The ES is responsible for assessment of the student's learning to verify that the student has made adequate and appropriate progress toward the attainment of the standards..
-The ES needs to verify all concepts learned during the learning period through viewing the body of work and interviewing the student.
+During the Learning Record meeting, the assigned ES will evaluate the student's learning and the standards touched on during the learning period.
+The ES is responsible for assessment of the student's learning to verify that the student has made adequate and appropriate progress toward the attainment of the standards.
+The ES needs to verify concepts learned during the learning period through viewing student work and interviewing the student.
 During the Learning Record meeting, it is possible that the ES will read examples of the student's work, listen to the student's explanation of a concept learned, watch while a student demonstrates an activity, taste a sample of a baking assignment, interview the student about what they learned, etc. The ES will determine which standards were met by the learning in that learning period.
-The standards recorded will be the ones that were worked on, but not necessarily mastered, as well as ones that have been mastered
+The standards recorded will be the ones that were worked on, but not necessarily mastered, as well as ones that have been mastered.

 It is the responsibility of the ES to prepare the Learning Records.
-Parents are not required, but are strongly encouraged to keep lesson plans, take notes, and/or keep track of standards that were worked on during the month for the ES. .
-Parent notes can be written by hand or sent to the ES electronically via e-mail.
+Parents are not required, but are strongly encouraged to keep lesson plans, take notes, and/or keep track of standards that were worked on during the month to share with their ES.
 If the parent does document their observations of the child's learning, that documentation can be used as the basis of the learning record along with the ES's own observations.
 Even with parent documentation, the ES is still required to meet face-to-face with the parent/student in order to assess the work product.
-During the meeting, you can ask for suggestions about activities and resources to supplement your child's educational plan, help with teaching techniques, advice for specific learning styles, recommendations for curriculum, or discuss challenges you are having with your child or your school day schedule.
+During the meeting, you can ask your ES for suggestions about activities and resources to supplement your child's educational plan, help with teaching techniques, advice for specific learning styles, recommendations for curriculum, or discuss challenges you are having with your child or your school-day schedule.
 Your ES is available to help make teaching your children easier by giving you the tools you need and facilitating your learning experience.

 Parent-purchased materials that are sectarian in nature will not be used to determine apportionment credit (i.e. attendance).
-ESs will not assign work from sectarian materials.
-Student work samples cannot be selected from sectarian materials.
+ESs will not assign work from sectarian materials and student work samples cannot be selected from sectarian materials.

 At the monthly learning record meeting, students can demonstrate performance towards state standards through a variety of methods, including but not limited: